 This game has unused areas.

 This game has a bugs page

 Lufia II is actually a prequel to the first game.
 It's most famous for its puzzle-filled dungeons, as well as having a whole mess of bugs.
-And Lufia isn't in the game, either.
+And Lufia isn't in the game, instead your ancestor Maxim is here.
 Go figure.

 - 1 Sub-Pages